appbaseio/vue-playground/README.md

 # vue-playground

-A storybook playground for `vue-reactivesearch`.
+A storybook playground for `reactivesearch-vue`.